LeeMorinUCF/ECP3004S21/midterm_exam/README.md

 Instructions for submission of the relevant website URL are included in the document (and are part of the content of the course).

+### I will push the exam paper to this location at 4:30 EDT.
+### Open this Webpage and refresh at 4:30 EDT to begin immediately.

+## Guidelines

 The following guidelines are copied from the announcement send over the weekend: